calebwherry/calebwherry.github.io/_posts/2014-05-10-interviews-interview-questions.md

 > Question 1: Given a clock with an hour and minute hand, find the degrees between the hands.

 This is a neat little problem.
-On the whiteboard I wrote out all the math for this problem but it all reduces to the code below.
+On the whiteboard I wrote out all the math for this problem.

-<script src="http://ideone.com/e.js/FZEQno" type="text/javascript" ></script>

 > Question 2: How would you efficiently implement "Best Selling Items" on Amazon's main page?